Cris-Chan/cryptoTrackerSwift/README.md

 # cryptoTrackerSwift
 This is an app i made on the side to practice my swift programming, it keeps track of the values of BTC ETH and LTC.
-It does not have constraints set up so the only phone it work with is the iphoneX, This will be fixed in later versions :)
+It does not have constraints set up so the only phone it works with is the iphoneX, This will be fixed in later versions :)

 --------FUTURE----------
 * display graphs on coin/token history